Torridon & the beaches of Wester Ross : 6 night photography workshop

 How much walking is involved?

-Although there are plenty of locations within a short distance of the road, to make the most of what the area has to offer, we expect to do some longer walks of a few miles on occasion.
+Although there are plenty of locations within a short distance of the road, to make the most of what the area has to offer, we expect to do the occasional longer walk, possibly one of several miles, although this one is on pretty flat terrain.
+There are a few steeper locations that we sometimes visit, but conditions very much dictate which areas we focus on.
 A reasonable degree of fitness will help you get more out of the trip, but please ask, if in doubt.

 Can I borrow a Lee filters kit?